 Have you ever peopled watched?
 You know – where you sit at a table in the mall food court or on a bench in the middle of Main Street and just see who passes you by.
 I don’t have much time for people watching, but I do take notice of who is sitting around me at restaurants.
 Recently, I noticed an older couple – not elderly, but old enough that if they had children, the kiddos would be long grown.
 I don’t know their particular story, and I am certainly not saying this applies to them, but I couldn’t help but think that in the middle of a crowded restaurant sitting across from one another, they looked lonely.
 No meaningful conversation.
 No smiles.
 Nothing.
 And it got me thinking about the phase of life many couples arrive at – where they only have each other.
 Again.

 My husband and I were married for over 13 years before our daughter joined the family whereas many couples who had children don’t have nearly that many years alone.
 But regardless of the number of years that passed before becoming parents, there will come a time for almost all couples with children when they will return to a state of calm and quiet in their home.
 Yep, a day will come when there are no more clothes to buy, school projects to put together, or big dinners to prepare for growing appetites.
 No more bath times, play dates, or sports practices.
 And no more toys to step on or trip over (but that doesn’t sound so bad, does it?)
-Of course, life can still be full, even busier in some ways.
+Of course, life can still be full in this new phase of life, even busier in some ways.
 But in that restaurant over dinner or on that couch watching a movie, it’s just the two of you.
 Again.
 And the question becomes, did you take the time to cultivate your marriage while parenting?

 That seemingly lonely couple I saw in the restaurant sparked an important reminder in my heart about the importance of spouses not neglecting one another.
 Because of the phase of life my husband and I are in, that went a step farther to become about not spending so much time focused on a child that the marriage relationship falls flat.
 Of course, we should invest time and energy into raising our children.
 That is the job of a parent!
 But, there are still things we can do in the midst of parenting to keep the marital bonds strong.
 Here are a three: